 If you are an undergraduate, have borrowed up to the Stafford limits, and your parents aren't willing or able to get a Parent PLUS loan, you can look into getting a private loan.
 The requirements to qualify for a private loan are more stringent than Stafford loan requirements (credit report and credit score review is required), and interest rates are substantially higher.
 Before you apply for a private loan, make sure you've exhausted all your federal loan options.

 Contact CCCS of Rochester for help with Student Loans.

 We are committed to outstanding customer service.
-Our Client Support Department is open daily M-F from 9 am - 5pm EST. Explore our consumer credit counseling services.
+Our Client Support Department is open daily M-TH from 9am - 8pm and Friday from 9am-5pm EST. Explore our consumer credit counseling services.
 We offer debt consolidation and debt management programs, bankruptcy counseling, foreclosure prevention counseling, housing counseling, and a variety of financial education programs.